When a user lands at /browse, this UI is shown. A couple of components seem to emerge: search-bar, tags-list, card-results, and mini-card.

 <search-bar>

-Currently, this is rendered by search_bar_dropdown.ejs
+Currently, this is rendered by search_bar_dropdown.ejs, a partial that

-that is included in both /home
+that is included in both /home and /browse.
+The fact that there it

 has JS, no server-delivered content, and has CSS makes it a good

 candidate for a web component.
-Revving up search-bar.ts
+Revving up search-bar.ts.

 Pleasantly surprised at how encapsulated